aaronhmiller/sko-2022/README.md

 | salt_token   | <YOUR_TRAFFIC_COLLECTION_INSTALLATION_TOKEN>        |
 | salt_uuid    | https://httpbin.org/uuid |

-Let's assume you've clone this repo and are in the sko-2022 directory.
+Let's assume you've cloned this repo and are in the sko-2022 directory.

 1. `docker-compose up -d`
-This spins up a pre-built container of Kong with Salt's Kong Policy loaded in
+This spins up a pre-built container of Kong with [Salt's Kong Policy](https://admin-panel-prod-a.secured-api.com/#/downloads) loaded in

 Because we haven't yet started proxying anything, if you run `curl localhost` or `curl -k https://localhost` you'll see a 404 `{"message":"no Route matched with those values"}`